 Click on "Next" to go to the "Summary" dialog.

-Opens a dialog where the portal name and directory can be modified.
+Opens a dialog where the portal name and directory can be edited.

-Opens a dialog where the web server settings can be modified.
+Opens a dialog where the web server settings can be edited.

-Opens a dialog where the portal template can be modified.
+Opens a dialog where the portal template can be changed.

-Opens a dialog where a different database can be selected.
+Opens a dialog where the database can be changed.

 Opens a dialog where the ports, search engine and other settings can be modified.